HCL-TECH-SOFTWARE/appscan-issue-gateway/HTTPS_ENABLEMENT.md

     mvn package
     ```

-- The resultant build can be found under the appscan-issue-gateway/target folder.
+- The resultant build can be found under the appscan-issue-gateway/target folder

 Once done, refer to the “Getting Started” section in README.md to use AppScan Issue Management Gateway service with SSL enabled.